plstcharles/thelper/docs/src/faq.rst

   - **PyTorch.** For now, the entire backend is based on the design patterns, interfaces, and concepts of the PyTorch library (`[more info] <pytorch_>`_).

-  - Image classification, segmentation, and generic regression tasks.
-More types of tasks (such as object detection and super resolution) are planned in the near future.
+  - Image classification, segmentation, image super-resolution, and generic regression tasks.
+    More types of tasks (such as object detection) are planned in the near future.

   - Live evaluation and monitoring of predefined metrics.
-The framework implements :ref:`[several types of metrics <thelper.optim:thelper.optim.metrics module>`, but custom metrics can also be defined and evaluated at run time.
+The framework implements :ref:`[several types of metrics] <thelper.optim:thelper.optim.metrics module>`, but custom metrics can also be defined and evaluated at run time.

   - Data augmentation.
-The framework implements :ref:`[basic transformation operations and wrapper classes] <thelper.transforms:thelper.transforms package>` for large augmentation libraries such as ``albumentations`` (`[more info] <albumen_>`_).
+The framework implements basic :ref:`[transformation operations and wrappers]
+    <thelper.transforms:thelper.transforms package>` for large augmentation libraries such as
+    ``albumentations`` (`[more info] <albumen_>`_).

-  - Fine-tuning.
-Models obtained from the ``torchvision`` package (`[more info] <torchvis_>`_) or pre-trained using the framework can be loaded and fine-tuned directly for any compatible task.
+  - Model fine-tuning and exportation.
+Models obtained from the ``torchvision`` package (`[more info]
+    <torchvis_>`_) or pre-trained using the framework can be loaded and fine-tuned directly for any
+    compatible task.
+They can also be exported in PyTorch-JIT optimized format for external inference.

   - Tensorboard.
 Event logs are generated using ``tensorboardX`` (`[more info] <tbx_>`_) and may contain plots, visualizations, histograms, graph module trees and more.